-Rheumatic fever is an inflammatory disease that may develop after an infection with group A Streptococcus bacteria (such as
+Rheumatic fever is a disease that may develop after an infection with group A streptococcus bacteria (such as

 or ).
-The disease can affect the heart, joints, skin, and brain.
+It can cause severe illness in the heart, joints, skin, and brain.

-- Heart problems, which may not have symptoms, or may lead to shortness of breath and chest pain
+- Heart problems, which may have no symptoms, or may lead to shortness of breath and chest pain

-- Joint pain, arthritis (mainly in the knees, elbows, ankles, and wrists)
+- Mainly occur in the knees, elbows, ankles, and wrists

 - Ring-shaped or snake-like skin rash on the trunk and upper part of the arms or legs

-- Sydenham chorea (emotional instability, muscle weakness and quick, uncoordinated jerky movements that mainly affect the face, feet, and hands)
+- Quick, jerky movements that mainly affect the face, feet, and hands

 Exams and Tests